Making Christmas deaf-friendly

 - Make sure the subtitles are set up on the TV before watching a film together.

-- If you want to take a family trip to see a pantomime or festive film call the venue in advance to check what equipment they have (room loop, headphones etc.) to help your child access the performance.
+- If you want to take a family trip to see a pantomime or festive film, call the venue in advance to check what equipment they have to help your child access the performance.
+Many theatres and cinemas have a loop system, but you may need to ask them to turn it on or borrow a neck loop to help your child access the system.

 - On Christmas day, or at a gathering or party, give the child a role, like handing out sweets or giving out presents.

-- When calling friends and relatives on Christmas day, consider video-calling using Skype or Facetime so that the deaf child can join in too.
+- When calling friends and relatives on Christmas day, consider video-calling using Zoom or Facetime so that the deaf child can join in too.

-- In the lead up to Christmas when there’ll be changes to regular routines – concerts, meals out, visiting friends – make sure you let your child know what will happen in advance.
+- In the lead up to Christmas when there’ll be changes to regular routines, such as concerts, meals out or visits to friends, let your child know what’s happening in advance.
+A visual calendar with pictures of each event might help young children to remember what’s happening when.

-Beards make lip-reading very difficult for deaf children as they can’t see the lip patterns clearly so a trip to see Father Christmas might not impress a deaf child as much as you’d hoped.
+Beards make lip-reading very difficult for deaf children as they can’t see the lip patterns clearly, so a trip to see Father Christmas might not impress a deaf child as much as you’d hoped.
 Have a quiet word with the manager of the venue and see if adjustments can be made to help your child, such as Father Christmas wearing a smaller or tidier beard.
+Some parents ask one of Santa’s helpers, or a nearby elf, to repeat what Santa is saying!
+Read Linda-Jane's blog to read her tips for deaf-friendly visits to Santa.